dthompson-jti/safety-check-app-concept/README.md

 ## 3. Prototype Features

--   **Simulated Login/Logout:** A complete start-of-shift session workflow.
+-   **Simulated Login/Logout:** A complete start-of-shift session workflow, featuring secure, client-side validation for empty fields and a generic, enumeration-resistant error for failed credentials.
+Includes user assistance affordances and a developer shortcut.
 -   **High-Craft Navigation Model:** The application uses a dual-pattern navigation system.
     -   **Push Layout (Side Menu):** The main navigation menu uses a "push" animation.
 When opened, it slides into view from the left, smoothly pushing the entire main application view to the right.
 This creates a sophisticated spatial relationship and preserves context.
     -   **Film Strip (Dashboards):** The primary workspaces (Time-Sorted and Route-Sorted Schedules) exist on a horizontal "film strip."
 Switching between them uses a sliding panel animation.
 This is all contained within a persistent application shell (header and footer) that provides global actions and view controls.